Audrey is a lover of all things DIY. The personal touch is so important and something we all can enjoy—in the creation or receiving!

 - It can be detected as young as 2 years of age and as old as 16 years of age, however.

 - Male versus female shows no correlation either.
-There is no predominance in gender to contracting the disease.
+There is no predominance in gender in contracting the disease.

 - About 80% of cases are due to a pituitary tumor or overproduction of the pituitary variety of the hormone ACTH.